TACA Flight 110: Investigation and aftermath

 NTSB investigators determined that the aircraft had inadvertently flown into a level 4 thunderstorm and that water ingestion had caused both engines to flame out, during descent with lower engine RPM, despite them being certified to meeting Federal Aviation Administration (FAA) standards for water ingestion.
 The aircraft suffered mild hail damage, and its right-side (number 2) engine was damaged from overheating.

 To avoid similar problems in the future, the engine manufacturer, CFM International, modified the CFM56 engine by adding a sensor to force the combustor to continuously ignite under heavy rain or hail conditions.
 Other modifications were made to the engine nose cone and the spacing of the fan blades to better deflect hail away from the engine core.
 Also, additional bleed doors were added to drain more water from the engine.

 Return to service

 Initially, it was planned to remove the wings and transport the airplane to a repair facility by barge, but Boeing engineers and test pilots decided to perform an engine change on site.
 The aircraft was towed from the levee to the nearby NASA facility, fueled to the minimum amount needed and departed from Saturn Boulevard, a roadway built atop the original World War II-era runway.
 Following takeoff, the 737 flew to Moisant Field, where further maintenance work was performed.

-After its return to service, the plane was flown by TACA until March 1989 when it was acquired by Aviateca.
-The aircraft was then acquired by America West Airlines as N319AW in April 1991, then later Morris Air in January 1993.
-The aircraft was eventually acquired by Southwest Airlines in January 1995 first as N764MA then registered to N697SW in March 1995.
-It continued service for Southwest until December 2, 2016, when it was retired and placed into storage at Pinal Airpark.
+It continued service for Southwest as N697SW until December 2, 2016, when it was retired and placed into storage at Pinal Airpark.

 Media

-It was featured in an episode of the TV show Mayday with the title "Nowhere to Land"; the episode is from season 11, episode 11.
+The flight was featured in an episode of the TV show Mayday with the title "Nowhere to Land"; the episode is from season 11, episode 11.